agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

-Inside a Page form, sometimes it is necessary to warn or inform the user about the consequences of an action (choosing an item inside a combo, pressing a button, selecting a Grid’s element)… moreover, if the information to show has to be specific, we need a method to perform that task.
+Inside a Page form, sometimes it is necessary to warn or inform the user about the consequences of an action (choosing an item inside a combo, pressing a button, selecting a Grid's element), moreover, if the information to show has to be specific, we need a method to perform that task.
 For that goal, use this
 code: